josiahls/fast-reinforcement-learning/README.md

 it generated.
 - Serializable: If we want to do parallel processing, environments need to be serializable to transport them between those processes.

+Some extra assumptions:
+- Environments can easier be goal-less, or have a single goal in which OpenAI defines as `Env` and `GoalEnv`.

+These assumptions are necessary for us to implement other envs from other repos.
+We do not want to be tied to just OpenAI gyms.

 ### Key Components